What is the GDPR?

 It’s also important to inform which organizations and third-party controllers will be relying on this consent as well.

 Further, companies must keep clear records of the consent given, and be able to prove they exist; this includes who/when/how/what you informed people.

 How to ensure your future contacts are GDPR compliant

 It’s important to update your terms, privacy notice, and opt-in forms under the new regulation.
 Many companies have resulted in offering multiple opt-in options.
 This allows people to choose what type of content they want companies to send them.
 This will ensure that people know exactly what they are opting in for.
 As an example, it can be opt-in for news, new products, offers, etc.

 On Dot.vu, you can set up lead forms with as many opt-in options as you like and include checkboxes that are not pre-clicked.
 The lead form consent will also be attached to your contact for documentation and always available to review.

 How to ensure your current contacts are GDPR compliant

 You need to review how you obtained your current email contacts on Dot.vu along with their information in-store to ensure you have complied with the GDPR legislation.
 You may need to refresh the consent if you obtained contacts through methods not compliant to the GDPR.
 These methods can include pre-clicked opt-in forms or not stating the purpose for your data collection and processing.

 On Dot.vu, you can easily look at the history of each contact and see when and how Dot.vu obtained it.
 Also, you can see through which campaign or which interactive content they gave consent.
 Review your privacy notice and terms to learn whether if you are using GDPR compliant methods.

 If you gained contacts through methods that are not compliant to GDPR, you have until 25 May, 2018, to refresh the content.
-Learn more about methods to refresh your content through interactive content here.
+Learn more about what is Interactive Content and how it can help you refresh your static content.